Whiteknight/CastIron/docs/queryobjects.md

 ## Query Object Types and Tags

+### `IResultMaterializer<T>`

+The result materializer is a type which takes an `IDataResult` and maps that to a result object.
+Objects of this type can be used when we want a single query to be able to materialize into different types of objects depending on use-case.

 ### `ISqlCommand`

 A command on the database with no result sets or output parameters.
 The `SetupCommand()` method requires the manual setup of the `IDataInteraction` object, including setting the SQL text and any parameters which the command requires. `ISqlCommand` is executed with `IDbCommand.ExecuteNonQuery()` internally.